 Provision of supportive services is subject to WIOA and FCWS funding availability.
-Individuals eligible for supportive services may be approved for a maximum amount of \$500 and not exceed 3 months in duration for adults and dislocated workers, or 6 months for youth.
+Individuals eligible for supportive services may be approved for a maximum amount of \$1500 and not exceed 6 months in duration for adults and dislocated workers and youth.
 Exceptions to these limits may be made with appropriate justification and leadership approval.